-- · Maintain working relationships with commercial distributors to enhance food distribution programs. - · Make trade calls to schools and institutions to increase the use of Virginia food products. - Offer, allocate and distribute USDA-donated foods to eligible recipient agencies in order to enhance sales of Virginia products. - Provide consistent support for expanding United States Department of Agriculture/Department of Defense Fresh Fruit and Vegetable Program with public schools.
+- Offer, allocate and distribute United States Department of Agriculture donated foods to eligible recipient agencies. - Make trade calls to schools and institutions to increase the use of Virginia food products and pursue opportunities through USDA programs. - Offer, allocate and distribute USDA-donated foods to eligible recipient agencies in order to enhance sales of Virginia products. - Provide support for expanding United States Department of Agriculture /Department of Defense Fresh Fruit and Vegetable Program with public schools. - Maintain working relationships with commercial distributors, including food banks, to enhance food distribution programs. - Ensure that all agencies receiving USDA foods are in full compliance with all USDA regulations. - Coordinate with other state agencies involved in nutrition programs to ensure efficient and effective services are provided to recipients.